xamkfi/Digitalia-oneclick-full/Oneclick-Full/installation.md

 - Check that the docker is actually running, output should be something similar to: *b1e03a8739a4   oneclick   "bash /app/oneclickS…"   59 minutes ago   Up 59 minutes   0.0.0.0:8080->8080/tcp, :::8080->8080/tcp   boring_chandrasekhar*

 5. When the docker is up and running, fire up your browser and enter http://yourip:yourport/oneclickUploader/uploader-main.php
-    - in my development machine the full path is http://10.25.36.72:8080/oneclickUploader/uploader-main.php
+    - in my development machine the full path is http://10.25.36.72:8080/oneclickUploader/uploader-main.php which obviously doesn't work for you thus being developed inside a vpn network